By Allan B. Colombo

 Whether it’s healthcare, commercial retail, industrial, hotel, education, or any other venue, facility managers are doing their utmost best to hold the line on their expenditures while providing the same or better level of security they always have provided, thus leading to budget reductions involving maintenance.

-“Facility managers today have to do more with less, including prioritizing life safety and security while also meeting evolving user expectations and a variety of stakeholder priorities,” says ASSA ABLOY President, Stacy Deveraux.
+“Facility managers today have to do more with less, including prioritizing life safety and security while also meeting evolving user expectations and a variety of stakeholder priorities,” says ASSA ABLOY’s President of Electromechanical Specialties and High Security Group, Stacy Deveraux.
 “We offer a comprehensive portfolio of products that allow facility managers to create a multi-dimensional ecosystem to address a full spectrum of operational needs.
 Our solutions can, for example, provide not only security but also cost efficiency through reduced energy usage.”

 Deveraux says that energy conservation is one area where costs can be controlled using more efficient technologies.